 On Wednesday morning we made our way to Ennis.
 Among other stops we went to the CLIFFS OF MOHER.
 I capitalize again because they were huge and magnificent.
 Harry Potter was filmed there, as was The Princess Bride as the CLIFFS OF INSANITY.
 Breathtaking and magnificent to see the Atlantic ocean like that, as well as the distant waters crashing into the side of the cliffs.

-We all talked for a bit then Faaraz began asking real questions to get him to open up and he did.
+We all talked for a bit then Faaraz began asking real deep questions to get him to open up and he did.
 One question was "What would you say to yourself twenty years ago?"
 Ollie replied, "Wouldn't say shite."
 We all laughed and he elaborated that "if ya have regrets then you're not who ya are."
 Which is really beautiful.
-Meaning he wouldn't change a thing, even though he had a messed up back, no kids, no girl and was a heavy drinker.
-He seemed to be content with his life, and enjoying the interaction.
+Meaning he wouldn't change a thing, even though he had a messed up back, no kids, no girl and was a heavy drinker, and had a melancholy to him.
+He seemed to be content with his life, and enjoying our interaction.
 I was uncomfortable during Faraaz's interrogation, but right near the end their was an extreme lightness that came over me and I was sad that we had to leave Ollie very soon.
 It's hard to describe but I loved that moment and that small snippet into Ollie's life.
 Faraaz and I left to eat dinner with our group then we went out to a pub called The Danny Man with everyone.

 The next day, Thursday we were making our way to the next destination, and Faraaz had asked our tour guide Aisling to let me perform on the bus, so I did!
 I went up there and told a story from my childhood about the first time I got drunk.
 Some people laughed, some people were horrified, some people didn't care.
 It was great fun and good practice, I have a recording of it, I then passed it over to John the bus driver to tell some stories, he killed it!
 We stopped in Dingle to pet some lambs!
 We were able to hold them and we got some good pictures.
-I have a picture on my Instagram of me doing the Heisman pose with one of them.
+Here's me holding the lamb

 The next day we travelled through Killarney stopping in Cork to see The Blarney Castle, really beautiful, and we all went up and kissed the Blarney Stone receiving "The Gift of Gab"...
 Nice.
-Most of the time back to Dublin, we stopped at a few more scenic places, and the whole way I was having a great chat with Faraaz!
+The spent most of the time back to Dublin, we stopped at a few more scenic places, and the whole way I was having a great chat with Faraaz.
 It was a really amazing time traveling around Southern Ireland, and then I got to spend a few days in Dub Dub Dub Dub Dublin!
-I will put my stay in Dublin in another post.

 This tour changed my life, I got to have great conversations with people on the bus.
 Great times talking to Irish locals.
 And seeing amazing views from the bus, and stopping at great places to take in all of the humongous surroundings of mother nature in Ireland.
 A lot of good weather for Irish standards too.
 I have made great friends from all over the world, and got some amazing advice from people.
 And I got to tell jokes on a bus and in a bar in Ireland!
 So cool, I recommend Shamrockers tours/ Busabout /Celtic Rocker to anybody interesting in traveling and exploring a country!
 It was so FanFeckinTastic, and quite cheap, mine was (349 euros for 5 days) hostels and breakfast included!
 Here's the link to the TRIP